Israel says ‘next phase’ of war with Hezbollah in Lebanon to ‘begin soon’

 Israel has killed Hezbollah leader Hassan Nasrallah and several of the group’s top commanders in strikes on the southern suburbs of Beirut, and continued a campaign of air attacks on Hezbollah sites in eastern and southern Lebanon.
 More than 1,000 people have been killed since Israel escalated its attacks.

 Hezbollah has continued to fire rockets and missiles at Israeli targets.
 On Monday, the Lebanese-armed group said its fighters targeted northern Israel’s Gesher Haziv settlement with a “salvo of rockets”.

+In a statement, the Lebanese group said it also fired rockets at Israeli military positions in the occupied Golan Heights and fired a long-range anti-ship cruise missile at Kfar Giladi, a rural cooperative community known as a kibbutz.

-Earlier, Hezbollah said it had also fired rockets at the northern Israeli town of Safed.
+In a separate statement, Hezbollah said it fired Fadi 1 missiles at areas in northern Haifa.

 In the group’s first broadcast address since Nasrallah’s assassination, Hezbollah deputy chief Naim Qassem said it is prepared for any potential ground incursion and a long war.